giuliocatte/Gamer/README.md

-As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu), numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama (right now just for Connect4), and python fire for firing the neural network trainers.
+As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu), numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama (right now just for Connect Four), and Python Fire for CLI.

 Many thanks to Daniel Slater from whom
-I copypasted some [slices of code](https://github.com/DanielSlater/AlphaToe), and learned some techniques (here's an excellent [youtube video](https://www.youtube.com/watch?v=Meb5hApAnj4)).
+I copypasted some [pieces of code](https://github.com/DanielSlater/AlphaToe), and learned some techniques (here's an excellent [youtube video](https://www.youtube.com/watch?v=Meb5hApAnj4)).

 ## Usage